cogtoolslab/graphical_conventions_cogsci19/experiments/draw_chairs/README.md

     - Switched stimuli to chairs from ShapeNet to manipulate and increase similiarity between objects compared to previous stimuli
     - Manipulated context size: context size = 6 (6 reps, 48 rounds) and context size = 4 (8 reps, 40 rounds)
     - Implemented a confirmation system - the Viewer must confirm their choice of object after clicking on one.
 This is to prevent the Viewer from hurriedly clicking on objects and achieving lower accuracy.
-    - Made context shift more perceptually salient using color cues - This is to make sure that the players know which context they are   working in on each trial.
+    - Made context shift more perceptually salient using color cues - This is to make sure that the players know which context they are working in on each trial
-    - Made trial-by-trial reward feedback more salient - in addition to the cumulative score display and bonus meter, we added a color-   cued feedback sign that shows how much bonus the players got after each trial
+    - Made trial-by-trial reward feedback more salient - in addition to the cumulative score display and bonus meter, we added a color-cued feedback sign that shows how much bonus the players got after each trial
     - Increased time limit back to 30 seconds - Increased similarity (and context size) makes the task more challenging, so this is to ensure that the Sketcher has enough time to draw

 ### "pilot2" --> iterationName in the mongodb is "run0_bonusmeter."